- 1 3 Types Of Down Fill Comforters

 Duck down is typically a less expensive option to goose fill, but it provides similar warmth and comfort.

-In both goose and duck fills, the down is often supplemented with other feathers from the bird.
+In both goose and duck fills, the down has other feathers from the bird.
 Down and feathers, which would otherwise be wasted or thrown out during molting, are gathered and collected for the down fill in a comforter.

 White feathers and down are more popular and sought after (because they are less visible through the fabric of the blanket), but it’s not uncommon to find a darker colored feather or down; color variance is natural in ducks and geese and doesn’t affect the quality or warmth.